-"Mandatory Excess Cover" means the overcollateralistion of the Cover Pool by the Issuer from Substitute Assets in accordance with the minimum cover requirement provided under the Covered Bonds Communiqué that has to be maintained at all times (each such asset shall be a "Mandatory Excess Cover Cover Pool Asset").
-Mandatory Excess Cover Cover Pool Assets are not subject to the Substitute Asset Limit.
+"Mandatory Excess Cover" means the overcollateralistion of the Cover Pool by the Issuer from Substitute Assets in accordance with the minimum cover requirement provided under the Covered Bonds Communiqué that has to be maintained at all times (each such asset defined as a "Mandatory Excess Cover Cover Pool Asset").
+Mandatory Excess Cover Cover Pool Assets are not subject to the Substitute Asset Limit and do not count towards the Substitute Asset Limit.
 For the avoidance of doubt, the Mandatory Excess Cover does not refer to the Additional Cover.